 ‘Kay’s a real Hellenophile, having worked in Athens as a teenager.
 I’ve grown to really love it too.
 Sometimes bad weather keeps you in port longer than planned – but it’s no hardship as the food and wine are delicious and cheap!’

 Chris’s top tip: ‘If you've ever wondered, ‘is that for me?’, just do it!’

 Getting off life’s ‘merry-go-round’

 Ava Hunt and partner Pete Ecob are both 58, with no plans to retire.
-Last year they took a career break to make a five-month trip to some of the furthest flung parts of the globe.
+In 2017 they took a career break to make a five-month trip to some of the furthest flung parts of the globe.

 ‘I was recovering from shingles and felt exhausted,’ Ava says.
 ‘Both of us thought that our health was important, so we decided to get off ‘the merry-go-round’ and see some of the places we’d always dreamed about.’